hanteed/Deauther/README.md

 ## Disclaimer ⚠️
 This project should be used for educational purposes only. i will not be held responsible for the things you can do with it.
-Remember to use this script on networks you own only.
+Remember to only use this script on networks you own.